zDevtutor/Electroshop/README.md

 ## Database Schema

-- Django makes use of the SQL Database,
-  - Throughout development, I used the SQLite Database.
-  - Once deployed, the database was moved over to PostgreSQL which was provided by Heroku.

-After careful consideration and taking into account all the different parts of the website and needs of the database, I designed the schema in the following sections/models:
+After careful consideration and taking into account all the different parts of the website and needs of the database, I designed the schema in the following models:

 - **User:** This includes all the details of the user (name, email, password, image) and isAdmin to define if the user is admin or not.
 This model is used for singing in/up and to display user details in profile page.